 I try to look at the SU as a job, if I didn’t show up to work I would get in trouble.
-It’s a commitment, I try to have Monday and Wednesday afternoons after maths doing Student Union work.
-Weekends or Nights I go to work, coursework in the evenings and I see my friends and family between maths.
+It’s a commitment, I try to do Student Union work on Monday and Wednesday afternoons after maths.
+On my weekends or nights I go to work, I do my coursework in the evenings and I see my friends and family inbetween.
 I find it a really good system for me.

 What are your plans for the future?

-I’m intending on taking a gap year, however I’ve still auditioned for university and I want to have options incase my opinion changes.
-Guess the future is slightly unknown.
+I’m intending on taking a gap year, however I’ve still auditioned for university and I want to have options in case my opinion changes.
+I guess the future is slightly unknown.